 “Pastors are not meant to get therapy” vs. “Pastors really need to get therapy.“ I used to live by statement number one, probably why I ended up living statement number two.

 Let me start by saying that I am still a pastor.
 I still believe in the absolute power of Jesus to heal the heart.
-And I’m still a huge supporter of church counseling and ministry.
+And I’m still a supporter of church counseling and ministry.

 But I feel compelled to raise my voice and say: Therapy is not demonic.
 Taking antidepressants is not a sin.
 Seeing a psychiatrist is not anti-christian.